porterjamesj/website/content/hiking/lt23/_index.md

 The first two questions every potential thru-hiker faces are "When?" and "Which direction?".
 I decided to go NOBO[^2] in September.
 NOBO is the traditional direction to hike the LT, and would let me build up my strength in the relatively flat south before hitting the big climbs in the north.
 September is generally considered a good time to hike—the worst of the summer heat is over, and the bugs are mostly gone.
 I was also looking for a balance of solitude and socializing, and I hoped that going in the fall rather than the summer would mean a less crowded trail.
 I'd also be able to see the peak fall color in the north in early October.

 Between a few trips to REI and my old gear from my teenage years, I cobbled together everything I would need.
 My gear was functional, but *heavy*.
-My pack and sleeping bag were from 2005, and far from ultralight—just the two of them weighed about nine pounds.
-I didn't have a scale, so I didn't weight my pack before starting, but I suspect it was over 40 pounds fully loaded.
+My pack and sleeping bag were from the 2000s and far from ultralight—just the two of them weighed about nine pounds.
+I didn't have a scale, so I didn't weigh my pack before starting, but I suspect it was over 40 pounds fully loaded.
+For the curious, there's a more detailed discussion of my gear choices and what I would do differently with hindsight in [the epilogue](/hiking/lt23/epilogue).

 After an overnight shakedown trip with my good friend Rachel, just to make sure I still remembered how to backpack, I was ready.
 I bought a train ticket to Pittsfield, Massachusetts, near the southern terminus, and booked an overnight stay in town, planning to set out hiking on the morning of Friday, September 8th.